-C&K was born of a 25 year friendship between the Becker and Arniotes family which started in Conifer’s community theatre and was nurtured in the kitchen with Tom and Fran cooking together for holidays and parties.
+C&K was born of a decades-long friendship between the Becker and Arniotes family which started in Conifer’s community theatre and was nurtured in the kitchen with Tom and Fran cooking together for holidays and parties.
 When Fran and Dean introduced Tom and Joyce to Italy, they added travelling together to the mix.
 During their 2015 Tuscany vacation, a drive from their Gaiole-in-Chianti farmhouse to Pienza inspired the phrase ‘Castles and Kitchens’.

 Tom and Francesca welcome their guests to their C&K kitchen as they would friends into their homes., offering a warm, easy-going, fun date night, family gathering, friends’ night out or office party.
 They have been gratified to be able to support many local non-profits, including the arts, humane society, hospice and land trust, through their cooking classes, Chef’s Bars and donations of food for fundraising events.
 In 2018, they raised over $5000 for the Mountain Resource Center’s food bank.

 Tom hails from the midwest and started working life as a professional musician.
 Wanting to get off the road after becoming a dad, he started his own business producing Home Shows.
 After 9/11 put shopping malls on the list of places people should avoid, he turned chef, a graduate of Culinary School of the Rockies, now Escoffier, in Boulder.
 With his wife and son, he opened his fine dining restaurant Tanglewoods in Evergreen from 2002 - 2009.

 His passion is playing with his food, creating interesting new flavor profiles.
 He loves discovering, tasting and talking about good wines.
 He is a long time member of Rotary International, is active in the Conifer Area Chamber of Commerce, and still plays music.